goFrendiAsgard/markdown-to-moodle-xml/readme.md

 Simply cast: `python m2m.py <your-md-file>`

+## Can I try it?

+Sure, cast this: `python m2m.py example.md`

+New files will be created: `example.md-Test 1.xml` and `example.md-Test 2.xml`

 ## Is there anything special with the markdown file?

 Yes.

 * First, I treat `# section` as beginning of new section, because sometimes I write a quizes for different subjects in a single file.
 * Second, I treat `* question` as question.
 A question can contains multi-line string
-* Third, I treat ` - answer` as wrong answer and ` - answer ` as correct answer.
+* Third, I treat ` - answer` as wrong answer and ` - answer\s` as correct answer.
 The correct answer has extra space behind.
 An answer only contains single line
 * Any line preceeded by triple backtick will be converted to `<pre>` or `</pre>`

 ## Is there something wrong with the convertion?